FKjaeren/Master-Thesis/README.md

 The data should be stored in a subfolder called "Raw" inside of the folder "Data", which lies within the main file of the repository called "Master-Thesis".

-In order to reproduce the results presented in the thesis one should:
+In order to reproduce the results presented in the thesis one should (when running the script open a terminal in the "MasterThesis" Folder and run "python Src/scriptname"):

 1. Run "FindRelevantCustomersItems.py" to find the most relevant records in the raw datasets.
 This will create raw datasets call  "'Name_of_dataset'_subset.csv".
 2. Run "DataPrep.py".
 This will do all the necessary preprocing of the data.
 Creating files in a subfolder in "Data" called "Preprocessed".